Barath19/metal-cilantro/README.md

     </a>
 </div>

-## A Lean and Efficient Library for Point Cloud Data Processing
+## A Lean and Efficient Library for Point Cloud Data Processing.
+Now, accelerated using Metal 
 `cilantro` is a lean and fast C++ library for working with point cloud data, with emphasis given to the 3D case.
 It includes efficient implementations for a variety of common operations, providing a clean API and attempting to minimize the amount of boilerplate code.
 The library is extensively templated, enabling operations on data of arbitrary numerical type and dimensionality (where applicable) and featuring a modular/extensible design of the more complex procedures.